EronWright/vagrant-mesos-cluster/README.md

 1. Open the Spark dispatcher's webui (at http://100.0.10.11/service/spark) and observe that the SparkPI driver was launched.
 2. The driver program will register itself as a Mesos framework ("Spark Pi"), observable on the Mesos Frameworks page.
 Tasks will spawn soon thereafter.
 3. While the SparkPi driver is running, a web interface will exist at http://100.0.10.101:4040
-4. Once it finishes, look at the sandbox for the task labeled 'Driver for org.apache.spark.examples.SparkPi' to see the output.
+4. Once it finishes, look at the sandbox of the task labeled 'Driver for org.apache.spark.examples.SparkPi' to see the output.

 # Remarks